-Under certain U.S. Treasury Regulations, U.S. Holders that participate in "reportable transactions" (as defined in the regulations) must attach to their U.S. federal income tax returns a disclosure statement on IRS Form 8886.
-Under the relevant rules, a U.S. Holder may be required to treat a foreign currency exchange loss from the C\$ note as a reportable transaction if this loss exceeds the relevant threshold in the regulations.
+Under certain U.S. Treasury Regulations, U.S. Holders that participate in "reportable transactions" (as defined in the U.S. Treasury Regulations) must attach to their U.S. federal income tax returns a disclosure statement on IRS Form 8886.
+Under the relevant rules, a U.S. Holder may be required to treat a foreign currency exchange loss from the C\$ note as a reportable transaction if this loss exceeds the relevant threshold in the U.S. Treasury Regulations.
 For individuals and trusts, this loss threshold is US\$50,000 in any single year.
 U.S. Holders should consult their own tax advisors as to the possible obligation to file IRS Form 8886 with respect to the ownership or disposition of the C\$ notes, or any related transaction, including without limitation, the disposition of any non-U.S. currency received as interest or as proceeds from the sale, exchange, retirement or other disposition of the C\$ notes.